mvpdev/georoygistry/docs/index.rst

 - `Click here to see the Polymaps example <http://georegistry.org/examples/polymaps>`_ (will not work in Internet Explorer).
 Thanks to Mike Bostock for hints on `SVG event handling <https://github.com/simplegeo/polymaps/blob/master/examples/tipsy/tipsy.html>`_.

+  - `Click here to see a heatmap image overlay of household density <http://georegistry.org/examples/polymaps-household-density>`_ (will not work in Internet Explorer).
+  - `Click here to see a heatmap image overlay of school access <http://georegistry.org/examples/polymaps-school-access>`_ (will not work in Internet Explorer).

 - `Click here to see the OpenLayers example <http://georegistry.org/examples/openlayers>`_.
 Thanks to Andy Doro for figuring out `how to style features <http://docs.openlayers.org/library/feature_styling.html>`_.

 Reference